jmreeves/jmreeves.github.io/_pages/about.md

 I am a PhD student in Economics at the University of Michigan.

-My research interests are in labor economics, econometrics, political economy, and the economics of crime.
+My research interests are in labor economics, economics of crime, political economy, and econometrics.